 Wound care is important to prevent infections.
 The wounds are treated similarly to severe

 burns.
 They will be cleaned and protected from further contamination.
-Antibiotics medication will also be applied to the wounds to prevent infections.
+Antibiotic medications will also be applied to the wounds to prevent infections.

 Medications can usually help control symptoms.
 However, these medications can also produce serious side effects.
 Your doctor may order blood and urine tests to check for adverse effects.

 Medications to help control pemphigus include: Steroids—reduce swelling and calm the immune systemTopical steroids, including injection into specific lesionsImmunosuppressive medications—decrease the strength of your immune systemAntibiotics—treat or prevent infectionMedicated mouthwash—for pain reliefIV immunoglobulin—immune system elements from a healthy immune system, often given in combination a biologic antineoplastic agent

 It takes some time for the immune system to clear.
 In fact, it may be several months or years for the skin sores to disappear.
 Some may have a complete remission after a period of medication treatment.
 Others will need to continue smaller doses of medication between outbreaks.

 Sores in the mouth can make eating and dental care difficult.
 It is important to maintain good dental hygiene.
 If you cannot brush because of mouth sores, talk to your dentist.
 They can provide alternative ways to keep you mouth clean.